 Section 10: Building Barriers Statement Response Description A. The barriers that must be overcome to have all students achieve proficiency above level 2 for grade-level academic expectations on state assessment.
 Continue ESSER-funded intervention supports.
-Right now we are currently addressing student academic and behavioral needs through ESSER funded positions.
+Right now, we are currently addressing student academic and behavioral needs through ESSER funded positions.
 We will not be able to continue to provide our students these supports with a loss in funding.
+Our MTSS specialist and Social Worker are both ESSER funded positions and are absolutely critical in helping us achieve our SEL goals.
+Our classified interventionist, after-school program, and department interventionists all play an important role in addressing academic deficits.
+Also, i-Ready is important in providing Math instruction on a personalized path.
+Having IXL for ELA has greatly improved our tiered program of supports in ELA.